 - Open your Zoom desktop application and log in.

-- Click on the “Settings“ button, which is a gear icon.
+- Click on the “Settings“ option.

 - On the settings window, open the “Backgrounds & Effects” section and ensure you are on the “Virtual background” tab.